 The attributes in the project settings are reflective and definitive of your actual project.
 They are usually defined in a BIM execution plan prior to project commencement.
 With the exception of the disciplines attribute, all issues can have one attribute associated to it.

-You can modify the names of the Zone, Phase, Discipline and Priority attributes.
+You can modify the names of the Zone, Phase, Discipline, Priority, Notify and Team involved attributes.
 To do so, click on the name of the attribute you wish to rename and then click on the edit icon to its right to select one of the predefined names from the drop-down list (see Renaming Issue Attributes).

-The Zone attribute, which can be renamed Level, Building, Area or Location, is user defined and color coded.
+The Zone attribute, which can be renamed Area, Building, Level, Location or Sector, is user defined and color coded.
 The naming convention of your zone will depend on your project.
 For a high-rise type building you may use each level/floor as a zone.
 For a project with multiple buildings you may want to create a zone for each individual building.
 When you add a zone, by clicking the button in the top right corner you give it a name, select its color, and you have the option of setting it as default.
 This automatically places this zone into an issue being created.

 Create multiple phases within your project by clicking the + Add Phase button in the top right corner.
 Phases define the stage in which that issue is found or will occur.